Navigating the Metropolitan Government Legislative Process

 Council meetings are held on the first and third Tuesdays of each month at 6:30 p.m. in the David Scobey Council Chambers located in the Historic Metro Courthouse.
 Meetings are televised by Metro Nashville Network (MNN) and are also available on the Metro Nashville Network website.
 Citizens interested in zoning matters may address the Council at public hearing meetings during the first Council meeting of every month.
 However, the easiest and most common way to communicate with Council Members is by phone or email.

 The Mayor’s signature is the final step of the legislative process before the bill becomes effective.
 All legislation approved by the Council is sent to the Mayor for approval.
 The Mayor must approve or disapprove legislation before the next Council meeting.
-If the Mayor does not veto a piece of legislation but simply refuses to sign it, the legislation will become effective without his signature.
+If the Mayor does not veto a piece of legislation but simply refuses to sign it, the legislation will become effective without the Mayor's signature.
 All legislation that the Metropolitan Council passes includes a statement as to the effective date.

 The agenda, an analysis of the proposed legislation, and the minutes of each meeting are published online.
 The Metropolitan Clerk’s Office publishes the Council agenda on its website the Wednesday before each Tuesday meeting.
 The Council Office publishes an analysis of the proposed legislation on the Thursday prior to the Council meeting.
 The purpose of this analysis is to provide a summary of the legislation, as well as to point out any potential legal issues that may be associated with the legislation.
 The agenda analysis is available on the Metropolitan Council website.
 Following each Council meeting, the Metropolitan Clerk’s office prepares the minutes of the meeting, which are posted on both the Clerk’s and Council’s website.